-have one map for each vehicle or ship.
+It is recommended that you have one map for each vehicle or ship.
 The Scaling Map at the end of this article is made specifically for changing scale around a ship on the fly.
 Keep a primary map for space flight or ground combat, but use the attached sheet for lower or higher scales on that map.

-The scaling map is in the shape of a larger hex with smaller sub-hexes so that you can get a quick idea of where one ship is on the current scale in relation to a ship on a smaller or larger scale.
+The sheets are in the shape of a larger hex with smaller sub-hexes so that you can get a quick idea of where one ship is on the current scale in relation to a ship on a smaller scale.
 The Scaling Map also comes with a list of reminders allowing you not to need to reference this article.